versioneye/versioneye_maven_plugin/README.md

 If you don't want to store the proxy settings in the source code you should use the environment variables above.

+Generally a proxy for Maven can be configured in the `${user.home}/.m2/settings.xml)` file like described here: https://maven.apache.org/guides/mini/guide-proxies.html.

 ## VersionEye Enterprise